v-makoud/Azure-Industry-docs/azure-industry-docs/financial/index.md

 ![Financial Services](./assets/index-assets/financial-services.png)

 This content area focuses on specific use cases for the Financial Services industry.
 Learn how to use Azure to build solutions for common Finanacial Services use cases.
 Use case overviews, solution guides, tutorials and other resources provide the materials needed to start building Financial Services solutions for common scenarios today.

-Reimagine the customer experience, empower employees, optimize risk management, and transform your product's mission.